 Looking Forward to What Comes Next

 When I think about the future as an association leader, I hope it is one that again includes face-to-face in-person meetings.
 While most associations have survived, and some have even thrived in recent times, the lack of in person board of directors’ meetings have not been easy.
-Engagement has suffered, decision-making has stalled, and many of the rewards have volunteering have disappeared.
+Engagement has suffered, decision-making has stalled, and many of the rewards of volunteering have disappeared.
 My hope for the next 20 years as an association leader is one of developing, nurturing, and maintaining strong personal relationships – connections.

 Although the celebration of milestones has been challenging in recent times, don’t let them pass without recognition.
 Find ways to celebrate your success and to look forward to the future.